erdincka/df-demo/README.md

-IoT Device Monitoring System
+# Data Fabric Demo

-This project is a simple IoT device monitoring system built using Python, Streamlit, using mocked data.
-The system allows users to monitor device data in real-time.
+This project is a simple data processing pipeline using MapR Streams.
+It demonstrates a basic data ingestion, transformation, and visualization system.

 ### Features